AriFordsham/GHCWiki/status/april07.md

   Core for any program, perhaps transform it in some external program, and read it in again, surviving the round trip unscathed.

-- **Simon M please amplify**
+- It is now possible to compile to object code instead of bytecode inside GHCi, simply by setting a flag (`-fobject-code`).

-  GHC API changes, compile to object code inside GHCi
+- The GHC API has seen some cleanup, and it should now be both more complete and slightly easier to use.

-- **Simon, can you write something about GHC-Haddock, even if it's just a pointer to the Haddock entry?**
+- David Wearn has been working on integrating Haddock and GHC during his Google Summer of Code project last year.
+The parts of this project that involved modifying GHC are done and integrated into the GHC tree.
+The new version of Haddock based on GHC is usable but still experimental; the darcs repository is [ here](http://darcs.haskell.org/SoC/haddock.ghc).

 ## Libraries